 In some states, RNs simply need to earn their associate’s degree in nursing in order to practice.
 In recent years, however, more and more states have made the decision to require RNs hold at least a bachelor’s degree in nursing (BSN) in order to obtain their license.
 Additionally, even in states that do not require a bachelor’s degree for licensure, individual employers may require a bachelor’s degree to consider a new hire.

 For this reason, it is typically recommended that if you would like to work as a registered nurse, earning your BSN is likely the best path toward doing so.
-The best programs will place significant emphasis on clinical experience and will be taught by faculty with real, hands-on experience in the field.
+The best nursing degree programs will place significant emphasis on clinical experience and will be taught by faculty with real, hands-on experience in the field.

 There are many different options for earning your BSN.
 If you are a first-time college student, then a traditional four-year BSN is likely the right choice for you.
 If you have already earned your associate’s degree in nursing, you may instead opt to pursue an RN-to-BS Completion Program, which can be completed in as little as 12 to 14 months.
 Similarly, if you have already earned a bachelor’s degree in a non-nursing field, there are other accelerated nursing programs that can be completed in as little as 16 months or 24 months.